kacperdev0/zip-password-breaker/README.md

-Certainly!
-Here's a simple README file for your GitHub repository based on the provided Java code for a "Zip Password Breaker" application using Swing and Zip4j library:

----

 # Zip Password Breaker

 This Java application allows you to brute-force crack the password of a ZIP file using a specified set of characters and maximum password length.
 It employs a Swing GUI for user interaction and utilizes the Zip4j library for ZIP file handling.